About OU’s Bachelor of Arts in Accounting

 Four BAcc Concentrations

-Additionally, students in the Bachelor of Arts in Accounting program will have the option to personalize their education by selecting one of four areas of concentration:
+Students in the Bachelor of Arts in Accounting program will have the option to personalize their education by selecting one of four areas of concentration:

-Career Outlook for Master of Accountancy
+Career Outlook for B.A. in Accounting

 The need for accounting professionals is expected to increase 6% through 2028, according to the U.S. Bureau of Labor Statistics.
 The median annual wage for accountants and auditors was $71,550 in May 2019.
 The lowest 10 percent earned less than $44,480, and the highest 10 percent earned more than $124,450.
 The growth of accountant and auditor jobs is due to an increase in changing financial laws and regulations and increased scrutiny for companies and their finances.